 Derivative instruments include, but are not limited to; options, warrants used in a hedging transaction and not attached to another financial instrument, caps, floors, collars, swaps, forwards, futures, structured notes with risk of principal/original investment loss based on the terms of the agreement (in addition to default risk), and any other agreements or instruments substantially similar thereto or any series or combination thereof.

-“Structured Notes” in scope of this statement are instruments defined in SSAP No. 26R—Bonds (often in the form of debt instruments), in which the amount of principal repayment or return of original investment is contingent on an underlying variable/interest5.
-Structured notes that are “mortgage-referenced securities” are captured in SSAP No. 43R—Loan-Backed and Structured Securities.
+“Structured Notes” in scope of this statement are instruments in which the amount of principal repayment or return of original investment is contingent on an underlying variable/interest 5where the terms of the agreement make it possible that the reporting entity could lose all or a portion of its original investment amount (for other than failure of the issuer to pay the contractual amounts due).
+Mortgage-referenced securities issued by a government sponsored enterprise in the form of credit-risk transfers where an issue security is tied to a referenced pool are mortgages are captured in SSAP No. 43R—Loan-Backed and Structured Securities.

-Footnote 5 - The “structured notes” captured within scope of this statement is specific to instruments in which the terms of the agreement make it possible that the reporting entity could lose all or a portion of its original investment amount (for other than failure of the issuer to pay the contractual amounts due).
-These instruments incorporate both the credit risk of the issuer, as well as the risk of an underlying variable/interest (such as the performance of an equity index or the performance of an unrelated security).
+Footnote 5 - These instruments incorporate both the credit risk of the issuer, as well as the risk of an underlying variable/interest (such as the performance of an equity index or the performance of an unrelated security).
 Securities that are labeled “principal-protected notes” are captured within scope of this statement if the “principal protection” involves only a portion of the principal and/or if the principal protection requires the reporting entity to meet qualifying conditions in order to be safeguarded from the risk of loss from the underlying linked variable.
 Securities that may have changing positive interest rates in response to a linked underlying variable or the passage of time, or that have the potential for increased principal repayments in response to a linked variable (such as U.S. Treasury Inflation-Indexed Securities) that do not incorporate risk of original investment/principal loss (outside of default risk) are not captured as structured notes in scope of this statement.
+A replication (synthetic asset) transaction addressed within this standard may reproduce the investment characteristics of an otherwise permissible investment that would not meet the principles-based bond definition (e.g., is distinct from a “structured note” as defined here); the admissibility, classification and measurement of a replication (synthetic asset) transaction are not preemptively determined by the principles-based bond definition, and should be evaluated in accordance with the guidance on replication (synthetic asset) transactions within this standard.

 SSAP No. 95—Nonmonetary Transactions

 Fair value of assets received or transferred in a nonreciprocal transfer shall be measured based on statutory accounting principles for the type of asset transferred.
-Accordingly, the value shall be determined in accordance with SSAP No. 26R—Bonds, SSAP No. 30R—Unaffiliated Common Stock, SSAP No. 32R—Preferred Stock, SSAP No. 37—Mortgage Loans, SSAP No. 39—Reverse Mortgages, SSAP No. 40R—Real Estate Investments, SSAP No. 43R—Loan-Backed and Structured Securities, SSAP No. 90—Impairment or Disposal of Real Estate Investments or other applicable statements.
+Accordingly, the value shall be determined in accordance with SSAP No. 26R—Bonds, SSAP No. 30R—Unaffiliated Common Stock, SSAP No. 32R—Preferred Stock, SSAP No. 37—Mortgage Loans, SSAP No. 39—Reverse Mortgages, SSAP No. 40R—Real Estate Investments, SSAP No. 43R—Asset-Backed Securities, SSAP No. 90—Impairment or Disposal of Real Estate Investments or other applicable statements.
 The guidance provided in SSAP No. 25 shall be followed in accounting for nonreciprocal transactions with affiliates and other related parties as defined in that statement.

 SSAP No. 100—Fair Value (No Changes)